What Is Cancellation of Removal?

 You should provide documents that show a continuous amount of time in the United States.
 These documents can be bank statements, leases, deeds, licenses, receipts, letters, birth records, church records, school records, employment records, or tax payments.
 The amount of evidence will always vary per case, but providing as much as possible is advised, as you only have one attempt at winning an already overly difficult case.

-The evidence for good moral character can include proof of charity, or volunteering.
+The evidence for good moral character can include proof of charity or volunteering.
 It can also include letters and sworn statements from friends, family, employers, clergy, or other people that explain why you have a good moral character.

-You must also show official documents that you are related to the United States citizen or lawful permanent resident that would be extremely harmed by your removal from the United States.
+You must also show official documents that you are related to the United States citizen or lawful permanent resident who would be extremely harmed by your removal from the United States.
 This proof can be birth certificates, marriage certificates, proof of divorce, and death certificates.

 For both emotional and medical hardships, the Immigration Court typically requires more than just paperwork, but rather actual evaluations and recommendations from medical professionals stating each emotional or medical hardship and the degree to which the qualifying relative will suffer them in the absence of the relative seeking Cancellation of Removal.